 2021-2024 Strategic Plan Initiatives - The 2021-2024 Strategic Plan adopted by the Board of County Supervisors (BOCS) has visionary goals that are critical to the Department of Facilities & Fleet Management (FFM).
 The department comprises a workforce in multiple lines of business.
 Goal 4: Quality Education & Workforce Development of the County Strategic Plan presents an opportunity for FFM to develop young county residents for future full-time employment with the County.
 To meet this goal and to recruit talented people to work for the County and the Department, FFM has developed an internship/apprenticeship program.
-The Department will develop young county residents looking to enter the local workforce.
-Further, the program will provide job shadowing and paid internships for young county residents a pathway to professional staff positions within the department.
+The Department will develop young people to work in trade positions.
+This program will provide job shadowing and paid internships for young county residents looking to enter the local workforce.
+Further, the program will include an internship component to provide college students a pathway to professional staff positions within the department.
 FFM is striving to achieve the BOCS' goal while simultaneously building the department's future workforce.